BBVA/hancock-doc/docs/guide/getting-started/README.md

 <img style="display: block; margin: 2rem auto" alt="Hancock high level view" src="../../img/hancock_dia1.png">

-In order to comunicate with some of the supported DLTs, the application does not need to interact directly with hancock's microservices, instead of that, all the operations can be achieve by using a generic interface provided by the hancock SDK.
+In order to comunicate with some of the supported DLTs, the application does not need to interact directly with hancock's microservices, instead of that, all the operations can be achieve by using a generic interface provided by the [Hancock SDK](../sdk/).

 ## Basic example